Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 Traditional Chinese Medicine: Astragalus as the Protector of Wei Qi

-In Traditional Chinese Medicine, Astragalus holds the distinguished position as one of the supreme Qi tonics—herbs that build and strengthen the body's fundamental life force.
-Its classification within the TCM materia medica reveals sophisticated understanding of immune function that predates modern immunology by centuries.
+In Traditional Chinese Medicine, Astragalus is the premier tonic for Wei Qi, the protective energy that classical texts describe as the body's first defense against external pathogenic factors.
+Its place in the TCM materia medica reflects a sophisticated understanding of immune function that predates modern immunology by centuries.

 The Concept of Wei Qi (Defensive Energy)

-Astragalus earned its reputation as the premier Wei Qi tonic during the Jin-Yuan period (1127-1368 CE), when herbalist Wang Haogu documented its ability to "replenish the defensive Qi and stabilize the exterior."
-This traditional understanding remarkably parallels contemporary research showing Astragalus polysaccharides enhance the activity of cells involved in innate immunity—the body's first-line defense system that includes natural killer cells, macrophages, and the complement system.5
+Astragalus earned its reputation as the premier Wei Qi tonic during the Jin-Yuan period (1127 to 1368 CE), when herbalist Wang Haogu documented its ability to replenish the defensive Qi and stabilize the exterior.
+This traditional understanding remarkably parallels contemporary research showing Astragalus polysaccharides enhance the activity of cells involved in innate immunity, the body's first-line defense system that includes natural killer cells, macrophages, and the complement system.5

 TCM Properties and Actions